ryppl/boost-history/statistics/adaptive_rejection_sampling/libs/ars/doc/readme.txt

 March 3rd, 2010
     - Fixed an apparent slow convergence in the output from standard_distribution.cpp which was in fact due to a formatting defect.
-    - Added MSVC workaround in proposal_sampler.hpp bec ext/algorithm not found
+    - Added MSVC workarounds in proposal_sampler.hpp

 Jan 20  2010 : small changes to test functions to adapt to the new
 	non_parametric::kolmogorov_smirnov functionality.